 The reason for weight loss may be intestinal (worms) parasites, food allergy or infections, inflammatory bowel illness, stress, depression, or anxiety.
 Yes, cats have feelings too!)

-Pro-tip: Even if you notice a slight change in your cat’s behavior or health, remember to visit its vet instantly, or else it will be too late.
+Pro-tip: Even if you notice a slight change in your cat’s behavior or health, remember to visit the vet instantly, or else it will be too late.
 And, all you will be left with is loss and regret.

 Never ignore any unusual change as it may be among the signs a cat is dying!